sazare/cheaplogic/README.md

  viewprover uses Genie.jl for Web Interface.
  It is a prover in sense of it tries to find one [].
 But it requires some help of human.

+4. lisp/rubbish is an implementation of a proof analyzer.
+  'Proof analyzer' contains not only prover but also tools for analyzing proofs.

+  How to write something in FOL is my basic interests.
+The tools are for. rubbish/kqc contains such something example files written with 'clause form'. ex.
+Twenty Questions(20 doors in japanse), flush light, finding paths of a graph, etc.